 Research and evaluation skills using the Internet and other electronic resources, as well as traditional printed materials.
 Also listed as LIB 3.
 This course has the option of a letter grade or pass/no pass.
-May be repeated once for credit.
 ADVISORY: Eligible for English 250 and 260.